jebincvarghese/Ansible_VPC_EC2/README.md

-# Ansible VPC EC2 and deploy a sample springboot java application to an EC2 instance in private subnet.
+# Ansible VPC EC2 and deploy a sample springboot java application to an EC2 instance in private subnet using application load balancer .

 ##  Setup a bastion host VPC architecture on AWS.